origedit/rottent/readme.md

 rottent is inspired by Mouse, a language by Peter Grogono, and so is compared to it in this section.

-mouse doesn't shuffle stacks. i added stack operators for convenience, but in result the code became messy.
+mouse doesn't shuffle stacks. at first i added stack operators for convenience, but in result the code became messy.

 compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros.